In this section

 priority setting; policy development, implementation and evaluation; resource

-Diversity: Recognising that each person is a unique and complex being is integral
+person is a unique and complex being is integral to understanding and

-to understanding and responding effectively to health care needs at an individual,
+responding effectively to health care needs at an individual, family or

-family or community level.
-Diversity refers to age, personal and professional
+community level.
+Diversity refers to age, personal and professional background,

-background, education, function and personality.
-It includes lifestyle,
+education, function and personality.
+It includes lifestyle, socio-economic

-socio-economic status, sexual preference, ethnicity and status within the
+status, sexual preference, ethnicity and status within the general community.

-general community.
-Facilitating access and equity for marginalized groups and
+Facilitating access for these often marginalized groups and individuals must

 capacity and ability of patients to participate in their health care will vary